Dudley Zoo opened to the public in May 1937, constructed over 40 acres within a 200-acre densely-wooded site which includes an 11th century castle.

 DZG is unique: a zoo with Planet Earth’s rarest species set around an 11th century castle incorporating the world¹s largest single collection of Tectons and the country’s only vintage chairlift . . . all sited on a 40-acre wooded hillside with a rich geological history – the limestone of Castle Hill is composed of a 420 million-year-old prehistoric seabed!

-And these are exciting times – we’ve received an incredible £1.15 million handout from the Heritage Lottery Fund for the restoration of four of our iconic Tectons and chairlift, plus an ERDF grant for further development across the site, so there’s lots going on.
+And these are exciting times – we’ve received an incredible £1.15 million from the Heritage Lottery Fund towards the restoration of four of our iconic Tectons and chairlift, plus an ERDF grant for further development across the site, so there’s lots going on.